-Overall, the logit model has a positive predictive value of 47.49 percent and an overall classification accuracy of 75.89 percent.
-On the other hand, the overall classification accuracy of the Discriminant Model is 85.79 percent, and the positive predictive value is 52.19 percent, which is higher than Logit Model, as indicated in Table 6 (Appendix).
+The logit model has a positive predictive value of 47.49 percent and overall classification accuracy of 75.89 percent.
+On the other hand, the overall classification accuracy of the Discriminant Model is 85.79 percent, and the positive predictive value is 52.19 percent, which is higher than Logit Model, as indicated in Table 6.